alpartida/alex-portfolio/README.md

 # Alex's Developer Porfolio

 This project I created after finishing my 6 month coding bootcamp at Redwood Code Academy.
 I built it using React.
 It showcases two of my favorite projects and my resume in pdf format.
-Its still a work in progress, but a good start so far.
+It's still a work in progress, but a good start so far.

 ## Deployment